GeneralIris/Shopee-Review-Detection/README.md

 # Spam Detection System on Shopee Review
 I hate current Shopee reviews.
-So I decide to make a detection spam system for it
+So I decide to make a detection spam system for it.

 # What is this monstrosity!
-It's a machine learning driven towards detecting spam reviews on any Shopee product
+It's a machine learning driven towards detecting spam reviews on any Shopee product.

 # What is/are machine learning used?
-Random Forest
+Random Forest.

 # Can I train them?
-Yes, but only on CUDA supported devices
+Yes, but only on CUDA supported devices.
+Python 3.9.
+Any thing above will get messy.
+In terms of dependencies I really forgot to update them.
+But just install the packages in the notebook.

 # To run the system?
-If you can launch a browser hence you can run it
+You need to config a db on phpMyAdmin (I used) with all the stored proc I built.
+*Not sure if I include them or not

+# What's your machine specs?
+Ryzen 5600X @ 4.4GHZ all core
+ASUS TUF RTX3080
+16GB 3600mhz
+2 SSD and 3 HDDs (Project on SSD)

+*Pssspssss
+*I love playing Horizon Zero Dawn, Ori and Metal HellSinger download them and enjoy them ;)